holcombheather/reading-notes/notes-102/class06.md

 ## What is information received from the user called?

-nformation received from the user in JavaScript is often called "user input" or "user data".
+Information received from the user in JavaScript is often called __"user input"__ or "user data".
 This can be obtained through various methods, such as input fields, forms, or prompts.
 Once received, the user input can be stored in a variable and used in your code as needed.